mtmosier/sf-i-voice-companion/README.md

 <a name="intro"></a>
 ## What Is This?

-[Starfighter: Infinity](http://www.starfighterinfinity.com/) is a space based MMORPG with a focus on ‘dogfighting’ style action and exploration.
+**This project is a simple voice companion which will help you on your journeys while playing [Starfighter: Infinity](http://www.starfighterinfinity.com/).** *Starfighter: Infinity* is a space based MMORPG with a focus on ‘dogfighting’ style action and exploration.
 It is in currently in early access on [Steam](https://store.steampowered.com/app/967330/Starfighter_Infinity/).

-**This project is a simple voice companion which will help you on your journeys while playing SF:I.** My primary focus has been on streamlining weapon usage during battle.
-Most ship functions can be accessed verbally using the companion.
-The companion also has some limited chatting options, though I plan to flesh them out much more in the future.
+My primary focus has been on streamlining weapon usage during battle.
+Weapons can be set up in groups, and groups can be fired as a one-off or in a continuous barrage.
+Beyond that most ship functions can be accessed verbally using the companion.
+The companion also has some limited chatting options, though I plan to flesh them out more in the future.

+Please note that I am not currently distributing any pre-recorded voice files for this companion.
+As such all interactions are currently done via text-to-speech.

 <a name="prereq"></a>
 ## Prerequisites